DE4CC0DE-5FC3-4494-BCBF-4D50B00366B5

 Share this article

-A new report by NielsenIQ (NIQ) has revealed that consumer behaviour in the Asia Pacific region is shifting somewhat as rising food prices, economic downturn, and increasing utility bills remain key concerns in the region over the next six months.
+A new report by NielsenIQ (NIQ) has revealed that consumer behaviour in the Asia-Pacific region is shifting somewhat, as rising food prices, economic downturn, and increasing utility bills will remain key concerns in the region over the next six months.

-The report is based on the feedback of over 17,000 online consumers in 23 countries, including countries such as Australia, China, India, Indonesia, Singapore, South Korea, and Thailand.
+The report is based on the feedback of over 17,000 online consumers in 23 countries, including Australia, China, India, Indonesia, Singapore, South Korea and Thailand.

-It shows that 36% of consumers surveyed feel better off financially compared to only 27% who feel financially worse and that 'intentional spending' is starting to come into play.
+It shows that 36% of the consumers surveyed feel better off financially, compared to only 27% who feel financially worse, and that ‘intentional spending’ is starting to come into play.

-Asia Pacific consumers are demonstrating remarkable resilience and shifting towards intentional spending,” said Craig Houliston, APAC Customer Success Above Market Consulting and insights leader at NIQ.
-"This intentional spending mindset is evident in their increased focus on health, wellness, and sustainable choices.”
+Asia-Pacific consumers are demonstrating remarkable resilience and shifting towards intentional spending,” said Craig Houliston, APAC Customer Success Above Market Consulting and insight leader at NIQ.
+“This intentional spending mindset is evident in their increased focus on health, wellness, and sustainable choices.”

 NIQ has noted a continued shift towards the more financially secure end of the scale, where 33% of surveyed consumers are either unaffected or thriving financially, compared to 25% in the same period in 2023.
 In contrast, 31% identify as strugglers and rebounders – a decrease from 41% in the same period last year.